Cong, BJP main contestants in Goa; AAP, TMC will split non-BJP vote: Chidambaram | Politics

 ''I have no official word or instruction from the AICC on the subject matter,'' Chidambaram added.

-His remarks come days after TMC's Goa in-charge Mahua Moitra's tweet on Opposition unity set off speculation over a possible grand alliance including the Congress and the TMC in Goa.
+His remarks come days after the TMC's Goa in-charge Mahua Moitra's tweet on Opposition unity set off speculation over a possible grand alliance, including the Congress and the TMC.

+The Congress has deep roots in Goa, a statewide cadre base and a long record of service to the people, he said.

+''The AAP contested all 40 seats in 2017 and drew a blank. the TMC is a new entrant.
+The two parties do not have a cadre base in the constituencies.
+They have attempted to build their parties through defections from other parties, notably the Congress,'' he said.

-''We think that if the AAP and TMC fielded candidates and secured some votes, in effect they will be splitting the anti-BJP or non-BJP vote,'' Chidambaram said.
+''We think that if the AAP and TMC fielded candidates and secured some votes, in effect they will be splitting the anti-BJP or non-BJP vote,'' he said.

 He also expressed confidence that there would be no repeat of the Congress' MLAs crossing over to the BJP as it happened during the current assembly term.